vkozareva/geneCNV/README.md

 The tests may take a few minutes to complete successfully.

 ## Command Line Interface Introduction
-GeneCNV involves three main commands: `create-matrix`, `train-model`, and `evaluate-sample`, corresponding to the following main steps in the computational pipeline.
+GeneCNV involves three main sub-commands: `create-matrix`, `train-model`, and `evaluate-sample`, corresponding to the following main steps in the computational pipeline.